pchemguy/ChatGPTExploratoryPrompting/GeneralPrompting.md

 <summary><b>ChatGPT Answer</b></summary>

 <br/>
-&nbsp;Yes, you're absolutely correct.
+&nbsp;&nbsp;&nbsp;&nbsp;Yes, you're absolutely correct.
 Here’s a detailed breakdown:

 1. **Global Default Context**
     - The customizations we've established are saved across conversations and act as a default context for how I respond.